Learning is Real Engagement !

 • Are you, as a leader, challenging his assumptions?

-• Are you encouraging him to think beyond obvious?
+• Are you encouraging him to think beyond the obvious?

 • Does he have the opportunity to take some risks to validate his thinking and break limiting beliefs?